MarcToussaint/optimization-course/README.md

 # Optimization Algorithms course

-This repo is based on RAI code, including its python bindings.
+This repo is based on the RAI code, including its python bindings.
 See https://github.com/MarcToussaint/rai for a README of the RAI code.